876 BCE (28 Iyar 2884): This is the traditional date of death of Samuel, prophet and priest (born 2832).

 1942: Fred Traum’s parents, Elias Israel Traum and Gitel Sara Traum left Vienna by train and reportedly were murdered by the Nazis three to five days later when the train reached Minsk.

-1942: Viennese Jews are deported to the Minsk (Byelorussia) Ghetto.
-One woman, Elsa Speigel, decides to leave her 51/2-month-old son, Jona, behind.
+1942: When Viennese Jews were deported to the Minsk (Byelorussia) Ghetto today Elsa Speigel, decidesd to leave her 5 and 1/2-month-old son, Jona, behind.
 The baby will eventually be sent to the camp/ghetto at Theresienstadt, Czechoslovakia, where he will survive the war.

 1942: The BBC reports that 700,000 Jews have been exterminated.
 Its information comes from a report smuggled out of Poland by the Jewish Bund in Warsaw.